-The Weeknd Pushing Grammy Officials To Make Selena Gomez His Plus One
+The Weeknd Reportedly Pushing Grammy Officials To Make Selena Gomez His Plus One

 It’s official!
 A few weeks after make-out photos surfaced online, Selena Gomez and The Weeknd made their romance Instagram official.
-The ‘Hands to Myself’ singer shared, then quickly deleted, a video of her new man on a boat in Venice.
+The “Hands to Myself” singer shared, then quickly deleted, a video of her new man on a boat in Venice.
 Shortly after the couple took their romance overseas, TMZ reported that The Weeknd (real name Abel Tesfaye) is pushing Grammy officials to make room for Selena Gomez to be his plus one at the awards ceremony on February 12.

 Elle first released images of The Weeknd and Gomez hanging out with each other in Florence, Italy.
 The pics include shots of Gomez staring at The Birth of Venus at a gallery in Florence.
 The photos come only weeks after Gomez and The Weeknd (real name Abel Tesfaye) were spotted making out outside a restaurant in California.

 According to E!
-Online, Gomez also shared a short video of The Weeknd in Venice, though she later took down the clip.
+Online, Gomez also shared a short video of The Weeknd in Venice, but she later took down the clip.
 The video showed the singer on board a boat floating down the canals of the famed city.
 She captioned the post with several heart-eye emojis.

 The social media activity marked the first time the couple has acknowledged their romance online.
 Given their romantic destination, it’s clear that things are heating up between the singers.
 An inside source, however, cautioned fans that their relationship isn’t anything serious, at least not yet.